RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/simulation/isaac-sim-fundamentals.md

 }
 </style>

 This article builds on the [NVIDIA Isaac Sim Setup and ROS2 Workflow](/wiki/simulation/simulation-isaacsim-setup/) guide.
-It covers the concepts that are essential for going beyond installation: how Isaac Sim projects are structured on disk, how to write Python scripts to control the simulator, how to convert URDF robot models to USD, how to send commands to robot joints, how to build custom reinforcement learning tasks with Isaac Lab, how to use OmniGraph in depth, how to write your own extensions, how to generate synthetic training data with Replicator, how to connect MoveIt 2 for arm planning, and how to run thousands of parallel environments for RL training.

-Each section is written to be beginner-friendly and self-contained.
+It covers project structure, Python scripting, URDF-to-USD conversion, joint control, custom Isaac Lab RL tasks, OmniGraph, custom extensions, synthetic data generation with Replicator, MoveIt 2 integration, and parallel environments for RL training.

-## How an Isaac Sim Project is Organized
+## How an Isaac Sim project is organized

 Understanding the file and folder layout of Isaac Sim will save you a lot of confusion when starting a new project.

-### The Isaac Sim Installation Directory
+### The Isaac Sim installation directory

 After installation, your Isaac Sim root folder (e.g., `~/isaacsim`) contains the following key items:

-- **`isaac-sim.selector.sh`** - GUI app launcher
+- **`isaac-sim.selector.sh`**: GUI app launcher
-- **`runheadless.sh`** - headless launcher for servers without a monitor
+- **`runheadless.sh`**: headless launcher for servers without a monitor
-- **`python.sh`** - Isaac Sim's own Python interpreter; always use this instead of your system Python
+- **`python.sh`**: Isaac Sim's own Python interpreter; always use this instead of your system Python
-- **`kit/`** - the Omniverse Kit engine that Isaac Sim is built on top of
+- **`kit/`**: the Omniverse Kit engine that Isaac Sim is built on top of
-- **`exts/`** - Isaac Sim-specific extensions (robot importers, ROS 2 bridge, sensors, etc.)
+- **`exts/`**: Isaac Sim-specific extensions (robot importers, ROS 2 bridge, sensors, etc.)
-- **`standalone_examples/`** - official Python script examples; this is the best place to start learning
+- **`standalone_examples/`**: official Python script examples; this is the best place to start learning
-- **`assets/`** - sample robots, environments, and sensors in USD format
+- **`assets/`**: sample robots, environments, and sensors in USD format
-- **`apps/omni.isaac.sim.python.kit`** - the `.kit` config file that defines which extensions load at startup; think of it like a requirements file for the simulator
+- **`apps/omni.isaac.sim.python.kit`**: the `.kit` config file that defines which extensions load at startup, similar to a requirements file

-### Recommended Project Folder Structure
+### Recommended project folder structure

 A clean layout for a custom Isaac Sim project looks like this: